Ronnie Zito

 Ronald "Ronnie" Zito (born February 17, 1939) is an American jazz drummer.

 Early life

 Zito was born in Utica, New York, into a musical family including his brother Torrie Zito.
 He began playing drums at the age of 10 and at age 14 took a year and a half of formal lessons.

 Career

 Zito was the Bobby Darin's personal drummer for four years.
 He also played with Woody Herman, J.R.
-Monterose, Frank Rosolino, Peggy Lee, Cher, Roberta Flack and Eartha Kitt.
+Monterose, Frank Rosolino, Peggy Lee, Cher, Roberta Flack, Eartha Kitt and Barry Manilow among countless others.